-According to the Portuguese Labour Code, the transfer of undertaking (TUPE) legislation applies in cases of transmission, by any title, of the ownership of a company / ownership of business premises or a part of a company / part of business premises that constitutes an economic unit.
+According to the Portuguese Labour Code, the transfer of undertaking (TUPE) legislation applies in case of transmission, by any title, of the ownership of a company / ownership of business premises or a part of a company / part of business premises that constitutes an economic unit.

-As TUPE intends to protect the employee's position in the case of a transfer of employer, it is common understanding that TUPE legislation is not applicable to "pure share deals" (in which there is no change of employer but only change of employer's shareholding's structure).
+As the TUPE institute intends to grant the employee's position in case of transfer of employer, it is common understanding that TUPE legislation is not applicable to "pure share deals" (in which there is no change of employer but only change of employer's shareholding's structure).